chastitywhiterose/Chastity-Code-Cookbook/Chastity-Code-Cookbook.md

 But I need your horn of truth to guide me along the way Because my God is a unicorn, even though it sounds totally gay

+---

 Matthew 6:19: "Do not store up for yourselves treasures on earth, where moths and vermin destroy, and where thieves break in and steal.
 20 But store up for yourselves treasures in heaven, where moths and vermin do not destroy, and where thieves do not break in and steal.
 21 For where your treasure is, there your heart will be also.
 22 "The eye is the lamp of the body.
 If your eyes are healthy, your whole body will be full of light.
 23 But if your eyes are unhealthy, your whole body will be full of darkness.
 If then the light within you is darkness, how great is that darkness!
 24 "No one can serve two masters.
 Either you will hate the one and love the other, or you will be devoted to the one and despise the other.
 You cannot serve both God and money.

+---

+Matthew 19:16 Now someone came up to him and said, “Teacher, what good thing must I do to gain eternal life?”
+17 He said to him, “Why do you ask me about what is good?
+There is only one who is good.
+But if you want to enter into life, keep the commandments.”
+18 “Which ones?” he asked.
+Jesus replied, “Do not murder, do not commit adultery, do not steal, do not give false testimony, 19 honor your father and mother, and love your neighbor as yourself.”
+20 The young man said to him, “I have wholeheartedly obeyed all these laws.
+What do I still lack?”
+21 Jesus said to him, “If you wish to be perfect, go sell your possessions and give the money to the poor, and you will have treasure in heaven.
+Then come, follow me.”
+22 But when the young man heard this he went away sorrowful, for he was very rich.
+23 Then Jesus said to his disciples, “I tell you the truth, it will be hard for a rich person to enter the kingdom of heaven!
+24 Again I say, it is easier for a camel to go through the eye of a needle than for a rich person to enter into the kingdom of God.”
+25 The disciples were greatly astonished when they heard this and said, “Then who can be saved?”
+26 Jesus looked at them and replied, “This is impossible for mere humans, but for God all things are possible.”
+27

+---

+If you read my poem and these Bible verses from the book of Matthew, perhaps you will better understand my commitment to keeping software free and teaching people how to create and share software for the benefit of everyone.
+You never know, I might just write something that saves someone's life, or enable one of my readers to do greater works than I can and they may save the lives of many animals (that includes humans BTW).